 Opened in 1885 and designed by architect P.J.H.
 Cuypers, the museum was built in the Gothic and Renaissance styles and was to be large enough to house a number of different collections, including one that was originally on display at The Hague.

 In 1906-1909 and 1913-1916, new wings were added to the collection of nineteenth-century art.
 In the 1950s, the courtyard areas became exhibit rooms.
-During the current renovations, which are scheduled to last until 2009, the courtyards are being restored, and a modern annex will be added to the building.
+There are also plans for further expansion, but the museum has not set a specific date.